shakfu/py-js/source/projects/pktpy/README.md

 - `pocketpy.h`: the [pocketpy](https://github.com/blueloveTH/pocketpy) header.

-- `pktp.h`: a general middle layer providing a cpp class, `PktpythonInterpreter`, with helpers and round-trip translation methods between pocketpy and the max c-api.
+- `pktp.h`: a general middle layer providing a cpp class, `PktpythonInterpreter`, a subclass of `pkpy::VM`, with helpers and round-trip translation methods between pocketpy and the max c-api.
 The user should ideally not need to change anything in this file.

 - `pktpy.cpp`: In this file, the max-api methods are implemented by using the functionality in the middle layer.
 This is were customization should ocurr (e.g custom bultin methods).